Dairy-Free Coconut Yogurt (Thick and Creamy)

 Coconut Yogurt Starter Options

-When making homemade coconut yogurt you have three starter options, all of which have pros and cons.
+When making homemade coconut yogurt you have two starter options, both of which have pros and cons.

 Store-Bought Yogurt